Improving Person Re-identification by Attribute and Identity Learning

-\textbf{The Market1501 dataset} \cite{zheng2015scalable}, one of the largest person re-ID datasets, contains 32,668 gallery images and 3,368 query images captured by 6 cameras.
-It also includes 500k irrelevant images forming a distractor set, which may exert a considerable influence on the recognition accuracy.
-Market-1501 is split into 751 identities for training and 750 identities for testing.
-For most of our experiments, we use 651 identities in training set for training and the other 100 identities are used as the validation set to determine the value of parameter $\lambda$.
-When validating the re-ID performance, we randomly select one query image for each ID under each camera, so in total 431 queries are used in validation.
-We perform a cross-camera retrieval in both testing and validation.
+\textbf{The Market-1501 dataset} contains 19,732 images for 751 identities for training and 13,328 images for 750 identities for testing.
+For each image, 27 attributes are annotated.
+To validate the hyper-parameter $\lambda$ in Eq.\eqref{eq:APR_objective_function}, we use 651 identities in training set for training and the other 100 identities are used as the validation set to determine the value of parameter $\lambda$.
+We then use this hyper-parameter in the normal 751/750 split.

-\textbf{The DukeMTMC-reID dataset} \cite{zhedong2017unlabeled} is a subset of the DukeMTMC dataset \cite{ristani2016performance}.
-It contains 1,812 identities captured by 8 cameras.
-A number of 1,404 identities appear in more than two cameras, and the rest 408 IDs are distractor images.
-Using the evaluation protocol specified in \cite{zhedong2017unlabeled}, the training and testing sets both have 702 IDs.
-So in together, there are 2,228 query images, 16,522 training images and 17,661 gallery images.
+\textbf{The DukeMTMC-reID dataset} is a subset of the DukeMTMC dataset \cite{ristani2016performance}, which is divided into 16,522 training images for 702 identities and 19,889 test images for 702 identities.
+Each image is annotated with 23 labels as we described.

-\textbf{Evaluation metrics.} For the person re-ID task, we use the Cumulative Matching Characteristic (CMC) curve and the mean average precision (mAP).
-For each query, its average precision (AP) is computed from its precision-recall curve.
-Then mAP is the mean value of average precisions across all queries.
-The presumption is that CMC reflects retrieval precision, while MAP reflects the recall.
-We use the evaluation package publicly available in \cite{zheng2015scalable,zhedong2017unlabeled}.
+\textbf{The PETA dataset} is a large person attribute recognition dataset that annotated with 61 binary attributes and 4 multi-class attributes for 19,000 images.
+Following \cite{deng2014pedestrian}, 35 most important and interesting attributes are used in our experiments.
+Since most identities have a few training images, and some only have one training image, PETA is not an ideal testbed for re-ID deep learning research.
+In this paper, to evaluate our method on PETA, we re-split the dataset for the re-ID task.
+We use 17,100 images of 4,981 identities for the experiment.
+In our new split, 9,500 images of 4,558 identities are used for training, 423 images are used for the query, and 7,177 images are used for the gallery.

-For the attribute recognition task, we test the classification accuracy for each attribute (24 and 21 attributes for Market-1501 and DukeMTMC-reID, respectively).
+\textbf{Evaluation metrics.} For the person re-ID task, the Cumulative Matching Characteristic (CMC) curve and the mean average precision (mAP) are used for evaluation.
+In the experiments, we use the evaluation package publicly available in \cite{Zheng_2015_ICCV,Zheng_2017_ICCV}.
+For the attribute recognition task, we test the classification accuracy for each attribute.
 The gallery images are used as the testing set.
-For Market-1501, the distractor (background) images and junks do not have attribute labels, so are not used for testing attribute prediction.
-We report the average recognition rate of all these attributes as the overall attribute prediction accuracy.
+When testing the attribute prediction on Market-1501, we omit the distractor (background) and junks images, since they do not have attribute labels.
+We report the averaged accuracy of all these attribute predictions as the overall attribute prediction accuracy.

-\subsection{Implementation Details}
+\subsection{Implementation details}